 Some tests are available such as hair analysis, urine mercury, urine mercury porphyrin profile, fecal metal screen and blood tests ( for an acute mercury poisoning).

-Yes, all of our dentists at Nebraska Family Dentistry follow the protocol for safe removal of mercury fillings called: “Safe Removal of Silver-Mercury Amalgam Dental Fillings.”
+Yes, there are specific steps that should be taken for the safe removal mercury fillings.
+All of our dentists at Nebraska Family Dentistry follow the protocol for safe removal of mercury fillings called: “Safe Removal of Silver-Mercury Amalgam Dental Fillings.”

 How can I learn more about mercury-free dentistry?